OpenFusionist/beacon-rewards/README.md

 | `LOG_FORMAT` | `text` or `json` | `text` |

 Ensure the `data/` directory is writable if you keep the default `REWARDS_HISTORY_FILE`.

+Backfills are meant to cover recent history only. `BACKFILL_LOOKBACK` is rounded to the nearest epoch boundary; using very large backfill ranges can lead to heavy memory usage and RPC load.

 ## API
 - `GET /health`